 4. Defensive Line – A force in the trenches last season, this position was bolstered by the return of Pac-12 Defensive Player of the Year Will Sutton.
 Coupled with consistent playmakers Davon Coleman, Junior Onyeali and Jaxon Hood, the defensive line is expected to continue terrorizing quarterbacks and running backs alike this fall.
 However, depth was a concern, particularly at Sutton’s position, to keep players fresh and the unit’s performance at a high level.
 One of the best JUCO defensive lineman in the country, Marcus Hardison, was added to do just that; a versatile, hard-working playmaker who is just what the group needs to push it to the next level.
 Add Garrett Marino, Demetrius Cherry and Kisima Jagne to the mix and this unit looks strong for years to come.

 Follow Ryan Knowles on Twitter: @RyKno52

-Topics: "ASU Football" ASU "ASU Recruiting" "Football Recruiting" "ASU Football Recruiting" "Todd Graham" Football Recruiting "Marcus Hardison" "ASU Sun Devils" "Sun Devils" "Michael Parker" "Will Sutton" "Ga, Football
+Tags: "ASU Football" ASU "ASU Recruiting" "Football Recruiting" "ASU Football Recruiting" "Todd Graham" Football Recruiting "Marcus Hardison" "ASU Sun Devils" "Sun Devils" "Michael Parker" "Will Sutton" "Ga "popular" Football